Haltroy/Yopad/README.md

 Adding a custom repository to user's Yopad is simple an can be done in 2 ways:

  1. Console:
-    - `yopad repos add [URL to raw text location fo your repository's root index.yrf file]`
+    - `yopad repos add [URL to raw text location fo your repository's root index.xml file]`
-    - Example: `yopad repos add https://raw.githubusercontent.com/Haltroy/Yopad/main/index.yrf`
+    - Example: `yopad repos add https://raw.githubusercontent.com/Haltroy/Yopad/main/index.xml`
  2. Yopad:
     1. Open Yopad and click the hamburger icon on the left.
     2. Select "Manage repositories..." and then click "Add new..."